boydavidtaga/neiro.io/_posts/2018-04-28-elixir-code-quality-tools-and-checks.md

 ## Xref

-Elixir has `mix xref` task that performs cross-reference checks between modules.
+Elixir has a `mix xref` task that performs cross-reference checks between modules.
-This check can print all unavailable deprecated references, create a dependencies graph and show callers of the given function.
+This check can print all unavailable or deprecated references, create a dependencies graph and show callers of the given function.
 During the CI we want to check if we have any unavailable or deprecated functions/modules: